Irving Mitchell Felt: Biography

 Thereafter, he served as president of the Madison Square Garden Corporation when it purchased the New York Rangers hockey club, the New York Knicks basketball club, Roosevelt Raceway on Long Island, and the ice show production company, Holiday on Ice Productions.
 He is known for bringing the "Fight of the Century" between Muhammad Ali and Joe Frazier to Madison Square Garden on March 8, 1971.

-The theater within the new Garden was named Felt Forum in his honor; it is now known as Hulu Theater.
+The theater within the new Garden was named Felt Forum in his honor; it is now known as The Theater at Madison Square Garden.

 Philanthropy and political activities

 He served as a president and chairman of the Federation of Jewish Philanthropies and as the head of the National Conference of Christians and Jews.
 He also served on the board of directors of the Metropolitan Opera Association for two decades, he was a founding patron of the Lincoln Center for the Performing Arts, and served as a national trustee of the Joffrey Ballet.

 He was a major fund-raiser for the Senator Jacob Javits of New York and served as campaign chairman in 1990 for Republican congressional candidate Jim Salomon in his race against San Fernando Valley Representative Anthony Beilenson.